 With an annual budget of $8.5 billion (FY 2021), we are the funding source for approximately 25 percent of all federally supported basic research conducted by America's colleges and universities.
 In many fields such as mathematics, computer science and the social sciences, NSF is the major source of federal backing.
 MORE

 View a two-minute video overview of NSF's mission and focus.
 To learn how NSF determines which research has the greatest potential and would be the most fruitful investment of taxpayer dollars, NSF's Merit Review Process.
 View a two-minute video overview of NSF's mission and focus.
 And, a five-minute video about NSF support for fundamental research, Foundation for Innovation.

 Check out our NSF Toolkit, with resources providing information about the impact of NSF's investments.

 NSF leadership has two major components: a director who oversees NSF staff and management responsible for program creation and administration, merit review, planning, budget and day-to-day operations; and a 24-member National Science Board (NSB) of eminent individuals that meets six times a year to establish the overall policies of the foundation.
 The director and all Board members serve six year terms.
 Each of them, as well as the NSF deputy director, is appointed by the President of the United States and confirmed by the U.S. Senate.
-At present, NSF has a total workforce of about 2,100 at its Arlington, VA, headquarters, including approximately 1,400 career employees, 200 scientists from research institutions on temporary duty, 450 contract workers and the staff of the NSB office and the Office of the Inspector General.
+At present, NSF has a total workforce of about 2,100 at its Alexandria, VA, headquarters, including approximately 1,400 career employees, 200 scientists from research institutions on temporary duty, 450 contract workers and the staff of the NSB office and the Office of the Inspector General.
 MORE